 - Sucrose Intolerance caused by CSID

-That’s because the real bad guy behind Sugar Intolerance is the type of sugar called “sucrose,” which is table sugar.
+That’s because the really bad guy behind Sugar Intolerance is the type of sugar called “sucrose,” which is table sugar.

 CSID is an inherited condition, meaning you were born without working versions of specific sugar enzymes (chemicals) called “sucrase: and “isomaltase,” which are needed to help digest sugars and starches.
 Starches are made up of large chains of sugars.